 1. Set all photomultiplier voltage and amplifier gain controls to the calibration settings determined in test 3.3.3: Test of Energy Calibration.
 2. Switch the pulse-height analyzer to differential mode.
 Set the base (threshold) and width (window) controls to the settings for routine measurements on 137 Cs (see Observations, test 3.3.3: Test of Energy Calibration).

-- 3. Position the 137Cs gamma-radiation source in the detector. - 4.
-Preset a suitable counting time.
+3. Position the 137Cs gamma-radiation source in the detector.

 5. Perform a count.
 Record the count rate.
 To keep statistical variations within acceptable limits, the counting time should be such that the count is at least 10 000.